nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the fee charged for adding liquidity to the StableSwap contract.*
+*This is the fee charged for adding liquidity to the StableAsset contract.*

 #### Returns